 A native of East Asia, Asian longhorned beetle was first discovered in the U.S. in New York City in 1996, and has also been found in Chicago, Toronto and New Jersey.
 In August, 2008, an infestation was found in Worcester, MA, 45 miles from VT.
 The area under quarantine because of the infestation continues to expand as additional surveys are completed.
 A small group of infested trees was detected in Boston in 2010, and in 2011, an infestation was found in southwestern Ohio.

 A variety of tactics are being employed to eradicate Asian longhorned beetle infestations.
 Quarantines prohibit movement of host material (including firewood or nursery stock) outside of regulated areas.
 Following annual surveys, all infested trees are removed.
 In addition, other susceptible trees nearby may be removed or treated with chemicals.

-These strategies have already been declared successful in Chicago, Toronto, New Jersey, and parts of New York, where the beetle hasn’t been seen for years.
+These strategies have already been declared successful in Chicago, Boston, New Jersey, and parts of New York, where the beetle hasn’t been seen for years.
 In the infested towns in Massachusetts over 30,000 trees have been removed.
 More information on how to deal with this insect can be found at the management link below.

 What are we doing in Vermont?

 The Department of Forests, Parks & Recreation is collaborating with the Agency of Agriculture, Food, and Markets, the University of Vermont, USDA APHIS and the U.S. Forest Service to address the threat Asian longhorned beetle.
 Our programs have benefitted from the assistance of VT Forest Pest First Detectors, and numerous community and industry groups.